The Ultimate Guide to Running a Marathon

 Similar to the kit suggested for male runners; ladies heading out in clear conditions should stick to shorts and a short sleeved t-shirt, but keep extra layers to hand just in case the temperature dips - again, leggings, hat, gloves and a light waterproof jacket.
 In addition to the women’s kit suggestions above, women also need to shop for a good quality sports bra.
 This provides extra support and comfort to your run, in addition to reducing your risk of injury.

 Don’t run in cotton clothing.
 When shopping for your marathon wardrobe, opt for technical fabrics such as CoolMax - this material helps draw perspiration away from the skin through its fibres, keeping you at a comfortable temperature throughout your marathon.
 Before your race, run in what you think you’ll be wearing on the day, just to ensure that you aren’t wearing anything that irritates the skin.

 Also, don’t forget your feet.
 Investing in a good pair of runnning socks can help prevent blisters and soreness during your run.
 It’s completely down to personal preference.
-Perhaps you’d benefit from extra padding or a wick base to reduce moisture; there are variety of sock options to choose from in the realbuzz store.
+Perhaps you’d benefit from extra padding or a wick base to reduce moisture; there are variety of sock options to choose.

 When choosing your running shoes, go for a pair that are lightweight, but also provide excellent support.
 A number of factors can influence your shoe choice, from your arch type to whether you overpronate or underpronate, but primarily it should be about comfort.
 For this reason, it’s well worth speaking to a running specialist who can help you choose your perfect pair of running shoes.